 The project held a full session at this international conference (Saints in Wales), including papers by Jane Cartwright, Jenny Day and Martin Crampin, chaired by Janet Burton.

 St Winefride & Holywell

 An afternoon of talks on St Winefride and Holywell.
 Subjects included the medieval Life of Winefride, medieval poetry to the saint, and the importance of the well to visitors in the Romantic period.
-There will also be a talk on St Winefride’s well and an opportunity to visit the site.
+There was also be a talk on St Winefride’s well and an opportunity to visit the site.

 Speakers: Jane Cartwright, Mary-Ann Constantine, Tristan Gray Hulse and Eurig Salisbury

 An afternoon of talks presenting work in progress on saints in medieval Wales.
 The subjects included the different Welsh versions of the Life of David and the poem to David by Gwynfardd Brycheiniog, as well as images of David and place-names in Pembrokeshire relating to saints.

 Speakers: Martin Crampin, Jenny Day, Ann Parry Owen and David Parsons

 An afternoon of talks presenting work in progress on saints in medieval Wales.
 The subjects included the Welsh Life of St Mary Magdalene, the Life of St Illtud, place-names in Glamorgan relating to saints and images of saints in stained glass and sculpture.